N-400 Application for Citizenship/Naturalization

 Naturalized citizens may exercise all the rights of native-born citizens, including the right to travel to and from the United States with a United States passport, and may obtain government jobs and benefits.
 Once naturalized, an individual may not be deported.

-Individuals who do not meet all of the qualifications for citizenship should not submit an application.
+Individuals who do not meet all of the qualifications for citizenship should not submit an application for naturalization with our Rhode Island firm.
 In addition, individuals should be aware that the application requires them to submit very detailed information about their personal history, and the USCIS will investigate thoroughly the background of those who apply for citizenship.
 If there is information that would demonstrate sufficient grounds for deportation, an individual may wish to refrain from seeking citizenship, and simply retain their LPR status.

 Hiring a Qualified Immigration Attorney

-To many people, the naturalization process may seem intimidating or confusing.
+To many people, the Rhode Island application for naturalization may seem intimidating or confusing.
 Although the requirements are fairly straightforward, there are a lot of them, and it may take some work to keep abreast of all the requirements and to make sure that they are fulfilled.
 If you or someone you know is seeking assistance in pursuing the naturalization process, a qualified immigration attorney can provide invaluable help.

 An immigration attorney can review and explain all the legal requirements, help individuals to establish or obtain the appropriate documentation needed to demonstrate that requirements are met, and assist in filling out and filing the necessary paperwork with the appropriate USCIS office.
 An immigration attorney can also advise individuals when they may not or should not apply for citizenship.

-If you or someone you know would like assistance with the naturalization process, Providence and Boston immigration attorney George Barsom of the Barsom Law Group can help.
+If you or someone you know would like assistance with the N-400 application, Providence, Rhode Island, and Boston, Massachusetts, immigration attorney George Barsom of the Barsom Law Group can help.

-Finally, because immigration law is a federal matter and not a state matter, Providence and Boston immigration attorney George Barsom can assist individuals living in any state, not merely those living in Rhode Island Massachusetts.
-If you need assistance applying for citizenship, or would simply like an attorney to advise you on pursuing the citizenship process, contact he Barsom Law Group.
+Finally, because immigration law is a federal matter and not a state matter, Providence and Boston immigration attorney George Barsom can assist individuals living in any state, not merely those living in Rhode Island or Massachusetts.
+If you need assistance applying for citizenship, or you would simply like an attorney to advise you on pursuing the citizenship process, contact the Barsom Law Group in Rhode Island for a N-400 application.

 Boston and Providence Immigration Lawyer -- 401-400-7222 -- Schedule a Consultation Book Online